-The No free lunch theorem (Wolpert, 1996) states that averaging over all possible data distributions, every classification algorithm achieves the same overall error when processing unseen examples.
+The No free lunch theorem (Wolpert, 1996) states that averaging over all possible data distributions, every classification algorithm achieves the same overall error when processing unseen examples (even algorithms "always return 0" and "return the least probable class").
 In a sense, no machine learning algorithm is universally better than others.
+But in practice the data distributions are not uniformly random, so some algorithms might work better in practice than others.

-Ú FÁL
+Ú F_ÁL